edoleone/edoleone.github.io/project.md

 * Important features only:
   * Training: 0.75
   * Test: 0.75

+Accuracy dropped from 0.75 to 0.74 going from the 2-feature model to the full model, and precision also dropped from 0.73 to 0.63.

 I also plotted the ROC curve for both models, as shown below: